Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Introduction

-Our approach is to construct $\cM_t\rho_p$ inductively.
+Our approach is to couple $\cM_t\rho_p$ inductively.
 Specifically, we take a sequence of times $t_k = 2^k$ for integers $k\geq 0$.
-For each $k\geq 0$, given the coalescing simple random walks up to time $2^k$, and a coloring of the remaining walkers, we construct random walks from these walks to time $2^{k+1}$.
+For each $k\geq 0$, given the coalescing simple random walks up to time $2^k$, and a coloring of the remaining walkers, we construct random walks from these walkers to time $2^{k+1}$.
 The constructed walks are not independent simple random walks any more, but favoring the event that walkers of the same color coalesce.
 Nonetheless, when we average over the whole process it will still have the correct distribution.

 In particular, the construction shall satisfy the following requirements.
 First, it is a factor of IID.
-Second, if the coloring of the walkers at time $2^k$ are i.i.d $\Bern(p)$, then the marginal distribution of the constructed walks is the same as that of coalescing simple random walks up to time $2^{k+1}$.
-Moreover, the coloring of the walkers at time $2^{k+1}$ will be close to i.i.d. $\Bern(p)$ in a sense we will make quantitative.
-Finally we recolour a small fraction of the vertices to make it i.i.d.
-For each $k$, the construction produces a coupling between the colorings of the walkers at each $2^{k}$ such that almost surely each walker changes its color only finitely many times.
+Second, if the coloring of the remaining walkers at time $2^k$ are IID $\Bern(p)$, then the marginal distribution of the constructed walks is the same as that of coalescing simple random walks up to time $2^{k+1}$.
+Finally, conditional on the coalescing walks up to time $2^{k+1}$, we recolor a small portion of the remaining walkers, in a sense we will make quantitative, so that the coloring of the remaining walkers are made IID $\Bern(p)$ again.
+This construction produces a coupling between the colorings of the walkers at each $2^{k}$ such that almost surely each walker changes its color only finitely many times.
 We thus get almost sure convergence of the coupled color processes, or $\cM_{2^k}\rho_p$, as $k \rightarrow \infty$ and the limit process is a factor of IID.